 3. Avoid Recurring Interest

-The small business landing landscape is changing and small business owners have more options than their big banks and traditional predatory lenders.
+The small business lending landscape is changing and small business owners have more options than their big banks and traditional predatory lenders.
 Recurring interest exists only for one reason; to enrich lenders.
 Acquiring a small business loan always comes with a cost (it costs money to borrow money) however, there are lenders who are willing to only charge a one time fee for lending you money.
 Avoid recurring interests and afford your business the flexibility it deserves.

 4. Consider a non-fixed repayment option